-The Company finances its investments in RMBS with short-term borrowings under master repurchase agreements.
+The Company finances its investments in RMBS with short-term borrowings under uncommitted master repurchase agreements.
 The repurchase agreements are generally short-term debt, which expire within one year.
-Borrowings under repurchase agreements generally bear interest rates of a specified margin over one-month LIBOR and are generally uncommitted.
+Borrowings under repurchase agreements generally bear interest rates of a specified margin over one-month LIBOR.
 The repurchase agreements are treated as collateralized financing transactions and are carried at their contractual amounts, as specified in the respective agreements.
 Interest is recorded at the contractual amount on an accrual basis.

-Federal Home Loan Bank of Indianapolis ("FHLBI") Advances
+Federal Home Loan Bank of Indianapolis Advances

-Advances from the FHLBI are secured by the pledge of Agency RMBS, have bullet maturities and bear interest at rates based on specified margins over LIBOR.
+Advances from the Federal Home Loan Bank of Indianapolis ("FHLBI") are secured by the pledge of Agency RMBS, have varying amortization structures and maturities and bear interest at rates set by FHLBI based on market conditions and a number of criteria, including the size of the transaction and the FHLBI's cost of funds.
 Advances are treated as collateralized financing transactions and are carried at their contractual amounts.
 Interest is recorded at the contractual amount on an accrual basis.